DESC Mary Pilgrim Inn

 The facility is staffed 24 hours a day, seven days a week, offering supportive wrap-around services.
 Additionally, residents abide by DESC’s good neighbor agreement.

-In the time since spring 2020 we have learned that hotel rooms work better for our guests than congregate shelter.
+During the time since spring 2020 we have learned that hotel rooms work better for our guests than congregate shelter.
 DESC saw many advantages to private rooms as we operated the Renton hotel shelter during the pandemic.
 The operation has been on the whole very positive, according to a University of Washington study, “Impact of Hotels as Non-Congregate Emergency Shelters,” described here by UW News, and in Huff Post’s “Put Homeless People in Hotels.”